Tarte Party Makeup - PRO Amazonian Clay Palette

 Step 4:

-Finally, build some black shadow onto each lid, concentrating on the middle and outer regions, and blend it into a slight winged shape.
-Add a touch of pale pink or white shadow to the inner corners of your eyes to open them up and keep your eyes from looking droopy.
+Take Punk and build up the colour on the lid concentrating on the middle and outer edge, and blending it into a slight winged shape.
+Add a touch of Glam on the inner corner to open the eye.

 Step 1: